CIBC-Internal/python/Doc/library/csv.rst

 :class:`Writer` objects (:class:`DictWriter` instances and objects returned by the :func:`writer` function) have the following public methods.
-A *row* must be a sequence of strings or numbers for :class:`Writer` objects and a dictionary mapping fieldnames to strings or numbers (by passing them through :func:`str` first) for :class:`DictWriter` objects.
+A *row* must be an iterable of strings or numbers for :class:`Writer` objects and a dictionary mapping fieldnames to strings or numbers (by passing them through :func:`str` first) for :class:`DictWriter` objects.
 Note that complex numbers are written out surrounded by parens.
 This may cause some problems for other programs which